Military

 Batch 3 is a much improved design, drawing from experience of the first two batches, whose survivability and update potential was compromised by their small hull.
 Although with identical weapons, sensors, superstructure and propulsion package, Batch 3 featured a 16.1 meter extension in hull length.
 About 15 meters was added at the bow, which was raised to improve sea-keeping, while the rest was added to the stern to extend the flight-deck.
 The extension to the bow allowed the main weapon systems [ SeaDart launcher and Mark 8 gun], which were previously mounted very closely, to be spaced much farther apart.
 This improved the fire arcs of these weapons and and decreased the risk that both systems might be rendered inoperative by a single hit.
 The addition of a large amount of strengthening on the forward beam added about 2 feet to the beam.
 Consisting of 50 tons of structure in the form of a single beam at deck level, this gave a distinctive ledge to the upper forward hull.
 The extra space is well utilized, with extra or duplicate systems incorporated, and a much smaller crew due to greater automation and more modern systems.

-During the Falklands conflict the British task force suffered its first major loss on 04 May 1982.
+The British task force suffered its first major loss on 04 May 1982.
 HMS Sheffield, while on forward radar picket duty, was hit by an Exocet missile launched from an Argentine Super Etendard aircraft.
 The missile hit fuel tanks amidships and serious fires started, which filled the central section of the ship with acrid smoke.
 After nearly four hours, with the fires increasing in intensity, the Captain gave orders to abandon ship.
 20 members of her crew died.
+Down to two Type 42s (Exeter and Cardiff would not arrive until the end of May), Glasgow and Coventry were left to long range defence of the fleet.

 Following the Falklands conflict, major changes were evidently needed to the Type 42, including an improved close-in weapons fit and improved damage control.
 A twin 30mm cannon, the GCM-A03, was added.
 And the 20mm Oerlikon guns were shifted to new platforms, with much improved GAM-B01 guns fitted.
 Subsequently, many other improvements were implemented, including an updated ECM, a new 3-D search radar (the Type 996) replaced the elderly Type 992 P/Q/R. First Mark 36 super-RBOC and later Sea Gnat counter-measures launchers replaced the Corvus launchers.
 Additionally, a new navigation radar, additional amidships superstructure, improved ADAWS integrated computing systems and updated SeaDart fire control and fusing systems were added.